-- Eye Exercises or Services and Supplies for Correcting Vision.
+- ♦ Eye Exercises or Services and Supplies for Correcting Vision.
 Optometry services, eye exercises, and orthoptics, except for eye exams to find out if your vision needs to be corrected.
 Eyeglasses or contact lenses are not covered.
-Contact lens fitting is not covered. - Eye Surgery for Refractive Defects.
+Contact lens fitting is not covered. - ◆ Eye Surgery for Refractive Defects.
 Any eye surgery just for correcting vision (like nearsightedness and/or astigmatism).
-Contact lenses and eyeglasses needed after this surgery. - Food or Dietary Supplements.
+Contact lenses and eyeglasses needed after this surgery. - ◆ Food or Dietary Supplements.
 Nutritional and/or dietary supplements and counseling, except as provided in this plan or as required by law.
 This exclusion includes, but is not limited to, those nutritional formulas and dietary supplements that can be purchased over the counter, which by law do not require either a written prescription or dispensing by a licensed pharmacist.
-This exclusion does not apply to the medically necessary services to treat severe mental disorders or serious emotional disturbances of a child as required by state law. - Gene Therapy.
-Gene therapy as well as any drugs, procedures, health care services related to it that introduce or is related to the introduction of genetic material into a person intended to replace or correct faulty or missing genetic material. - ♦ Health Club Membership.
+This exclusion does not apply to the medically necessary services to treat severe mental disorders or serious emotional disturbances of a child as required by state law. - ◆ Growth Hormone Treatment.
+Any treatment, device, drug, service or supply (including surgical procedures, devices to stimulate growth and growth hormones), solely to increase or decrease height or alter the rate of growth.

+- ♦ Health Club Membership.
 Health club memberships, exercise equipment, charges from a physical fitness instructor or personal trainer, or any other charges for activities, equipment, or facilities used for developing or maintaining physical fitness, even if ordered by a doctor.
-This exclusion also applies to health spas. - Immunizations.
-Immunizations needed to travel outside the USA.

-- In-vitro Fertilization.
-Services or supplies for in-vitro fertilization (IVF) for purposes of pre-implant genetic diagnosis (PGD) of embryos, regardless of whether they are provided in connection with infertility treatment. - Infertility Treatment.
-Any infertility treatment including artificial insemination or in vitro fertilization, and sperm banks. - Lifestyle Programs.
+This exclusion also applies to health spas. - ♦ Hospital Services Billed Separately.
+Services rendered by hospital resident doctors or interns that are billed separately.
+This includes separately billed charges for services rendered by employees of hospitals, labs or other institutions, and charges included in other duplicate billings. - ◆ Hyperhidrosis Treatment.
+Medical and surgical treatment of excessive sweating (hyperhidrosis). - ♦ Immunizations.
+Immunizations needed to travel outside the USA. - ◆ In-vitro Fertilization.
+Services or supplies for in-vitro fertilization (IVF) for purposes of pre-implant genetic diagnosis (PGD) of embryos, regardless of whether they are provided in connection with infertility treatment. - ◆ Infertility Treatment.
+Any infertility treatment including artificial insemination or in vitro fertilization, and sperm banks. - ◆ Lifestyle Programs.
 Programs to help you change how you live, like fitness clubs, or dieting programs.
-This does not apply to cardiac rehabilitation programs approved by your medical group. - Medical Equipment, Devices and Supplies.
-This plan does not cover the following: - Replacement or repair of purchased or rental equipment because of misuse, abuse, or loss/theft. - Surgical supports, corsets, or articles of clothing unless needed to recover from surgery or injury. - Enhancements to standard equipment and devices that is not medically necessary. - Supplies, equipment and appliances that include comfort, luxury, or convenience items or features that exceed what is medically necessary in your situation.
+This does not apply to cardiac rehabilitation programs approved by your medical group. - ♦ Medical Equipment, Devices and Supplies.
+This plan does not cover the following: - Replacement or repair of purchased or rental equipment because of misuse, abuse, or loss/theft. - Surgical supports, corsets, or articles of clothing unless needed to recover from surgery or injury.

+- Enhancements to standard equipment and devices that is not medically necessary. - Supplies, equipment and appliances that include comfort, luxury, or convenience items or features that exceed what is medically necessary in your situation. - Disposable supplies for use in the home such as bandages, gauze, tape, antiseptics, dressings, ace-type bandages, and any other supplies, dressings, appliances or devices that are not specifically listed as covered under the "Medical Equipment" in the section What We Cover.